nirsarkar/BurpSuite-Secret_Finder/README.md

 Add RegEx
 ---
-- Download SecretFinder and Open it with any editor
+- Download SecretFinder and open it with any editor
+- Now add your regex and save the file

 ![img](https://i.imgur.com/LBtfhkt.png)